close

 Although it is but a simple paradox, Catch-22 is genius.
 Escape from Catch-22 is impossible because no matter what action Yossarian takes, he ends up in the exact same place he was before.
 Eventually, Yossarian tries to outsmart Catch-22 by attempting to fly the number of missions required by his commanding officer, Colonel Cathcart.
 However, every time someone actually reaches the number of missions required to go home, Colonel Cathcart simply raises the number of missions.
 Again, Yossarian finds himself caught by Catch-22, controlled by the military bureaucracy and forced to do its will, yet the members of the bureaucracy appear innocent because they cannot send Yossarian home if he is not crazy, and according to Catch-22, Yossarian is completely sane.

 Examples of Catch-22 occur in not only fictional war stories but also real life.
-For example, take someone who does not have much work experience because he recently graduated college.
+For example, consider someone who does not have much work experience because he recently graduated college.
 He tries to get a job at a company, but the company refuses to hire him because of his lack of work experience.
 However, to get work experience, a company must hire him, but they will not hire him due to his lack of work experience.
 This endless cycle makes it impossible for the man to benefit from the situation because no matter what he does, he ends up in the same place where he started, which is nowhere.
 Furthermore, Catch-22 occurs on a larger scale as well—it can even explain the recent American economic and employment crisis: because Americans do not want to spend money until they feel that their jobs are secure, businesses, in turn, do not want to create more jobs until people start spending more money.
 This paradox is also similar to Catch-22; there is no escape from the cycle because both sides, the consumers and the businesses, are reluctant to make the first move.
+The complexity of these paradoxes highlights the intricate interplay between human psychology and systemic structures.

 However, Yossarian eventually finds a way to overcome Catch-22.
 When Colonel Cathcart discovers that Yossarian visited Rome without a pass, Colonel Cathcart offers him two choices: Yossarian can either face a court-martial, or the Air Force can send him home with an honorable discharge—but there is a catch.
 In order to be sent home with an honorable discharge, Yossarian must approve the new policy that raises the required number of missions to 80.
 Although the offer tempts him, Yossarian realizes that by accepting the offer, he effectively supports the military bureaucracy which he tried so hard to beat.
 Yossarian decides to create a third option and flee to Sweden.
 In doing so, Yossarian outsmarts Catch-22 and rejects the authority of the military bureaucracy.